rehanvdm/cdk-express-pipeline/README.md

 - Works on any system for example your local machine, GitHub, GitLab, etc.
 - Uses the `cdk deploy` command to deploy your stacks
-- Make use of concurrent/parallel Stack deployments
+- It's fast.
+Make use of concurrent/parallel Stack deployments
 - Stages and Waves are plain classes, not constructs, they do not change nested Construct IDs (like CDK Pipelines)
 - Supports TS and Python CDK